For investors looking for less volatility compared to stocks, here’s an overview of the five largest biotechnology ETFs for consideration.

 1. iShares NASDAQ Biotechnology ETF (NASDAQ:IBB)

 While most of its holdings are large-cap biotech stocks — with 52 percent of the biotech stocks included falling into this category — mid-cap and small-cap biotech stocks account for 37 percent of the fund.
-Its top three holdings are: Amgen (NASDAQ:AMGN), weighted at 8.11 percent; Gilead Sciences (NASDAQ:GILD) with a 7.9 percent weight; and Celgene (NASDAQ:CELG) with a 7.22 percent weight.
+Its top three holdings are: Gilead Sciences (NASDAQ:GILD) with a 9.17 percent weight; Amgen (NASDAQ:AMGN), weighted at 7.36 percent; and Vertex Pharmaceuticals (NASDAQ:VRTX), coming in at a weight of 7.33 percent.

 2. SPDR S&P Biotech ETF (ARCA:XBI)

 Market capitalization: US$3.98 billion

 Established on February 6, 2006, the SPDR S&P Biotech ETF is a largely equally weighted fund that focuses mostly on biotech companies with a small mix of pharmaceutical companies.
 As noted by ETF.com, this ETF’s investment objective is small and micro-cap companies, which makes the weight of each holding smaller than the holdings of other ETFs in this sector.

 The SPDR S&P Biotech ETF has 123 holdings in its portfolio, including these top three in the market: Invitae (NYSE:NVTA), which has a 2.22 percent weighting on the index; Regeneron Pharmaceuticals (NASDAQ:REGN) weighted at 2.17 percent; and United Therapeutics (NASDAQ:UTHR), representing a 2.13 weight.